whopperprinting/LayerLapse/docs/camera_compatibility.md

 # Camera Compatibility

 This is a list of cameras that have been tested and confirmed to work with LayerLapse via a 2.5mm shutter release cable.
 This list is a work in progress.
+Hit Ctrl + F on your keyboard to find your camera.

 **Mobile phones can be triggered with LayerLapse using the onboard GPIO pin, but you'll need to do some hacking.
 You'll have to wire the GPIO pin to a bluetooth shutter for phones, for more advanced users.
 Tutorial coming soon.**